zabbly/incus/README.md

 Unless otherwise mentioned, packages are built for both `amd64` (Intel/AMD 64bit) and `arm64` (Arm 64bit).

+NOTE: It is often possible to use those packages on other non-LTS Ubuntu releases by picking the closest LTS release prior to the Ubuntu version being run.

 ## Installation

 All commands should be run as root.